High Speed 1: Eurostar

-The Eurostar service uses about 40% of the capacity of High Speed 1, which in November 2007 became the company's route for all its services.
+The Eurostar service uses about 40% of the capacity of High Speed 1, which in November 2007 became the company's route for all its services prior to the merger with Thalys.
 Eurostar trains are for international traffic only, passing along the high-speed line from London St Pancras railway station to the Channel Tunnel, with the majority terminating at either Paris Gare du Nord in France or Brussels-South railway station in Belgium.
 A Eurostar train was used to set a new British rail speed record of 334.7 km/h on 30 July 2003.
 Prior to the formation of Eurostar International Limited, the British component of the Eurostar grouping was owned by London & Continental Railways, which had also previously owned the High Speed 1 infrastructure.